brianyamasaki/JavaGameFramework/README.md

 ## Created with the Maven Archetype extension

 Created by the Maven extension for Visual Studio Code to create the project.
-Use the VSCode Command palette and run Maven: Execute commands to do various things, including automatically creating JARs.
+Use the VSCode Command palette and run Maven: Execute commands to do various things, including automatically creating JARs (though I haven't figured out how to configure this correctly for JAR creation).